potatoqualitee/eol-dr/README.md

-# In the event that I disappear off to Froopyland
+# In the event that I disappear off to Froopyland..

 Back in 2012, I moved to Belgium with my wife and started working with a bunch of techies who eventually became life-long friends.